 Banks are the safest place to keep your money, but bank failures do happen.
 To protect yourself and avoid panic if your bank goes under, it's important to understand the situation and what you can do about it.
 The main thing to remember is that as long as your funds are insured by the Federal Deposit Insurance Corporation (FDIC)—and they likely are—then your money is safe.

-The bank might lose too much on investments, or the bank may be unable to provide cash when depositors demand it (see below).
+Banks fail when they're no longer able to meet their obligations.
+They might lose too much on investments or become unable to provide cash when depositors demand it.

 Banks also invest in much more complicated ways.
 If the bank takes large losses in any one area, it risks failing.

-If you have uninsured deposits at an FDIC insured institution, you may have a problem.
-The FDIC typically makes insured deposits available immediately after a bank failure.
-Uninsured deposits may not be available for years.
+If you have uninsured deposits at an FDIC-insured institution, you may have a problem.
+The FDIC typically makes insured deposits available immediately after a bank failure, but uninsured deposits may not be available for years.
 The FDIC has to sell the institution and its assets and see how much money (if any) is left to distribute to creditors.

 Sometimes bank branches are destroyed as a result of natural disaster or terrorism.
 Physical destruction is different from a bank failure.
-Again, if your accounts are insured the event is most likely just an inconvenience - not something that will completely ruin you.
+Again, if your accounts are insured the event is most likely just an inconvenience, and not something that will completely ruin you.

 Avoiding Bank Failures

 It is difficult to know which banks will fail.
 The FDIC does not announce bank takeovers ahead of time.
 The best course of action is to make sure that you’re observing FDIC limits and not taking any risks.